Our Team

 Ria Garg

 Ria is a PhD student in Pharmaceutical Sciences at the University of Toronto Leslie Dan Faculty of Pharmacy.
 She completed her Doctor of Pharmacy from the University of British Columbia in 2022 and works part-time as a community pharmacist.
-Ria’s research interest include application of pharmacoepidemiology study design methods to evaluate drug safety and effectiveness.
+Ria’s research interest include pharmacoepidemiology study design methods to evaluate drug safety and effectiveness.
 Her thesis focuses on evaluating novel methadone prescribing practices for opioid use disorder and its impact on patient care outcomes.